ShaunCurtis/Blazr.Demo/Source/Libraries/Blazr.Diode/Readme.md

  - `Update` applies the provided `DiodeMutationDelegate` to the managed object.
 It will replace the managed object with the new mutated copy and update the state.
  - `Delete` updates the state.
- - `Persisted` resets the state.
-Call `Persisted` when the objct had been saved to it's permenant store.
+ - `Persisted` resets the state to the current value.
+Call `Persisted` when the objct is saved to it's permenant store.

 ```csharp
     public DiodeResult Update(DiodeMutationDelegate<TIdentity, TRecord> mutation, object? sender = null) { }